Benjamin Sehene: Career

+Also in 2005 he was writing a novel about emigration and the fate of young people of the second and third generations of Rwandans.

-In the aftermath of the 1994 genocide, Sehene returned to Rwanda, hoping to better understand what had happened.
-He subsequently wrote Le Piège ethnique (The Ethnic Trap) (1999), a study of ethnic polemics, and Le Feu sous la soutane (Fire under the Cassock) (2005), an historical novel focusing on the true story of a Hutu Catholic priest, Father Stanislas, who offered protection to Tutsi refugees in his church before sexually exploiting the women and participating in massacres.
-Sehene also contributes articles to the online newspaper rue89.
+He wrote Le Feu sous la soutane (Fire under the Cassock) (2005), an historical novel focusing on the true story of a Hutu Catholic priest, Father Wenceslas Munyeshyaka, who offered protection to Tutsi refugees in his church before sexually exploiting the women and participating in massacres.
+The novel was the first francophone Rwandan novel published since the 1994 genocide.

+Sehene also contributes articles to the online newspaper rue89, and is a member of PEN International.

+Residence

+In 2002 Sehene was living in Canada; in 2005 he was living in the La Chapelle district of Paris, where he was still living in 2008; by October 2010 he was back in France.